Contact: Nazyer Choudhury, Democratic Services, 020 7926 0028, Email: email@example.com

 Under Standing Order 4.4, where any councillor has a Disclosable Pecuniary Interest (as defined in the Members’ Code of Conduct (para.
 4)) in any matter to be considered at a meeting of the Council, a committee, sub-committee or joint committee, they must withdraw from the meeting room during the whole of the consideration of that matter and must not participate in any vote on that matter unless a dispensation has been obtained from the Monitoring Officer.

-To approve and sign the minutes of the meeting held on 10 September 2020 and 24 September 2020 as a correct record of the proceedings.
+To approve and sign the minutes of the meeting held on 11 May 2021 as a correct record of the proceedings.

-RESOLVED: That the minutes of the previous meeting held on 10 and 24 September 2020 be approved and signed by the Chair as a correct record of the proceedings.
+RESOLVED: That the minutes of the previous meeting held on 11 May 2021 would be approved and signed by the Chair as a correct record of proceedings.

 Contact: Bina Patel, Licensing Manager, 020 7926 4103

-The Sub-Committee was informed that this was an application for a variation of a premises licence.
-The Sub-Committee’s attention was drawn to Chapters 2, 3, 8, 9, 10 and 16 of the Statutory Guidance, and Policies 1, 3, 4 and 8 (appendices 1- 6 and appendix 8) of the Statement of Licensing Policy, as the ones particularly relevant to this application.
-The options available to the Sub-Committee were set out in paragraphs 6.2 of the report on page 35 of the agenda papers.
+The Sub-Committee was informed that this was an application for a new of a premises licence.
+The Sub-Committee’s attention was drawn to Chapters 2, 3, 8, 9 and 10 of the Statutory Guidance and to section 5 (Policies 1, 8 and 16) of the Statement of Licensing Policy, as the ones particularly relevant to this application.
+The options available to the Sub-Committee were set out in paragraph 6.2 of the report on pages 24 and 25 of the agenda papers.

 The Licensing Officer confirmed: